mah0001/metadata-editor-docs-v2/templates_administrative.md

 ![image](img/ME_UG_v1-0-0_template_administrative_field_types.png)

 Once created, add the following information on the metadata element:
-- ***Key***: The *Key* defines the JSON path that will be used for storing the metadata.
-This is the identifier of the metadata element.
-It can only contain alphanumeric values.
-The key must be unique to each metadata element within the template.
+- ***Key***: The *Key* is the name under which the element will be stored in the JSON template file (the unique identifier of the metadata element).
+The key can only contain alphanumeric values, and must be unique to each metadata element within the template.
-- ***Label***: Give a label to the new element (replace "untitled")
+- ***Label***: Give a label to the new element (replace the *untitled* label).
-- All other components of the page are identical to project templates.
-See section **Designing templates**.
+- For all other components, see section **Designing templates**.

 ![image](img/ME_UG_v1-0-0_template_administrative_field_new_elements.png)